LudovicLeGuen/Mastermind/README.md

 ## Issues and Bugs
 During the development the debvelopper encountered several bugs and to his knowledge has corrected them all but one.
 ### Fixed Bugs
-- **The modals** - The use of modals prooved to be more painful than expexted.
+- **The modals** - The use of modals prooved to be more painful than expected.
 The developper used IDs and classes to caracterize each different modal.
 In other words, the developper intended to create several modals instead of using just one and fill it with different content.
-After several trials, the devlopper hascedcided to use different Template Literals wthat will fill the unique modal.
+After several trials, the devlopper has decided to use different Template Literals wthat will fill the unique modal.

 - **The modal pictures** - The modal pictures were overflowing the modal container when screens were too small.
 A simple change in css of the "description img" class fixed the problem with
     margin: 0 auto;